CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 ### 2 9 Lack of supervision of privileged group membership

 In most institutions, the number of accounts with administrative rights is steadily growing and is rarely or never adjusted.
-This violates the principle of least privilege and leads to more and more opportunities for attackers to gain and abuse additional privileges.
+This violates the principle of least privilege and leads attackers to have more and more opportunities to gain and abuse additional privileges.

 ### 2 10 Too powerful or poorly secured service accounts

 Application software vendors sometimes require DA privileges on service accounts to simplify testing and deploying their products, although significantly fewer rights would be required to operate.
 The additional rights of the service account can be exploited by attackers to move on to the domain.
-Because the credentials of a service running in the context of a service account are held in LSASS's protected storage, the attacker can extract them there.
+Since the credentials of a service running in the context of a service account are held in the LSASS's protected memory, the attacker can extract them there.
 For example, a single low-security service account can compromise the entire domain.

 In particular, this applies if the service account is secured with a weak password.
 For an attacker can easily request a TGS (Ticket Granting Service) ticket when using Kerberos authentication, in which the password of the service account is processed, and the latter offline break brute force.